In this post I will show how to disassemble a HP Pavilion dv7t-3000 series notebook.

 Disconnect four cables on the right side of the motherboard.

-Remove two screws from the extension port on the side of the notebook.
+Remove two screws from the extension port on the side.

 Start removing the motherboard as it shown on the picture.